minjo1234/TIL/3.Resource/CS/SAA/Private vs Public IP (IPv4).md

 - A public IP, for the WWW

 ### When we are doing, SSH into our EC2 machines.

-- We can't use a private IP, because
+- We can't use a private IP, because we are not in the same network